-If you’re in the US Air Force and looking to jumpstart your post-military career, there are many options available for you.
+If you’re in the US Air Force and looking to jumpstart your post-military career, there are many education options available.
 The Air Force offers many schools and programs to help you further educate yourself and work towards the career you would like to have – whether that’s in the Air Force or after separation.
-Here are some of the Air Force Education Programs to help you achieve your career goals.
+Here are some of the Education Benefits Programs for the Air Force to help you achieve your career goals.

 If you are serving in the US Air Force, there are specific programs just for you that may be different than other branches.
 Make sure to take advantage of these if you decide to go to school to further your career.